vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

             results.append(edge["node"])
 ```

 Some APIs return paginated results, which may require several queries to load the full set.
-Within this loop we read whether there is a further page and step through queries iteratively using the `endCursor` and the `pagination.after` flag until we have loaded them all.
+Within this loop, the bot will read whether there is a further page and step through queries iteratively using the `endCursor` and the `pagination.after` flag until we have loaded them all.

-### The First Run
+### The first run
 Now, moving over to `main.py`, paste in the following content:

 ```python